rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 my approach is to do that only when I have to not when I want to.
 It is an IMO.

 Such type is also self documenting.
-**Expanding on my point 3:** IMO, the best communication tools for developers and the best documenting tools for the code, in that order, are:  _types and tests_.
+**Expanding on my point 4:** IMO, the best communication tools for developers and the best documenting tools for the code, in that order, are:  _types and tests_.
+I will just focus on the first.

 ### Types as documentation